-I compare the SC009 and BRI956 above and the BRI956 comes out on top.
+I compare the SC2009 and BRI956 above and the BRI956 comes out on top.
 However, if only the SC2009 is available where you live, don’t worry.
 It’s still a fine choice.

-I recommend the Smoothskin Gold and Braun IPL for smaller budgets.
-And I recommend them for full body treatments if you live in North America or Australia, where the Lumea BRI956 is not yet available.
-(Unfortunately, there’s no confirmed date for availability).
+I recommend the Smoothskin Gold and Braun IPL for slightly smaller budgets where you want fast treatments at higher intensity levels.
+And I recommend them for full body treatments if the Lumea BRI956 is not yet available where you live.

 Smoothskin Gold and Braun IPL vs the Lumea BRI956